ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. `:name` - Simple name (i.e. "nickname") of tool beyond its executable name.
 This is optional.
-If not explicitly set then Ceedling will form a name from the tool's YAML entry.
+If not explicitly set then Ceedling will form a name from the tool's YAML entry key.

 1. `:stderr_redirect` - Control of capturing `$stderr` messages
    {`:none`, `:auto`, `:win`, `:unix`, `:tcsh`}.